Delinquent Property Tax - FAQ's

 How do I obtain an estimate of the amount required to redeem my property?

-To obtain an estimate of the amount required to redeem your property, you should contact the Office of the Treasurer & Tax Collector by calling 311 (within SF only) or 415-701-2311.
+To obtain an estimate of the amount required to redeem your property, you should contact the Office of the Treasurer & Tax Collector by opening a service request here.

 You will need to provide the block and lot number, which you can find on a previous tax bill.
 Also, be sure to specify the date on which you wish to redeem so that the penalty can be calculated properly.